PhilRW/blog/content/post/2019-04-16-the-great-ftth-saga.md

 # Ext.
 Street - A Boring Situation

 On April 15, "no parking" signs were set up on my block.
 Around noon a utility locator crew showed up at my door and wanted to get a head start on marking the sewer line.
-We rescheduled for the next morning since I was at work.
+We rescheduled for the next morning since I was at work at the time.
 I learned from them that the bore was scheduled for the next day.

 ![ROAD WORK AHEAD: an empty street with yellow cones on either side](/images/IMG_20190415_153642995.jpg)